 The invitation to an interview should be carefully read to understand the selection process and any preparation that may be needed.

 Everyone being interviewed will be judged on the same selection criteria, so scoring highly on each one is important for standing out from the crowd.
 Try and anticipate what the criteria will be by reading all the material supplied by the school and rehearse answers to potential questions.

-Once you’ve been through the application process and (hopefully) got the job, you may think that the hard work is all over.
-But, it is important to make a good impression, especially in the first few days of your new role.
+Once you’ve been through the application process and (hopefully) got the job as a Teaching Assistant, you may think that the hard work is all over, but it is important to make a good impression, especially in the first few days of your new role.
 Here are 7 tips for making sure your first day goes as smoothly as possible:

 - Stay positive even if things don’t go too well

 - Take a notebook and log all of the Teachers and pupils’ names.
 You can always flip a pupil’s book to recover a forgotten name